 See a visual story of Klimt Kiss, the most romantic painting

 Originally this riding institution served to train the riders of the royal family.
 Today, the Spanische Hofreitschule is the only institution in the world which practices classical equitation in the Renaissance tradition.
 It has been in existence for approximately 450 years, and the style of the uniform of the riders is nearly unchanged since the beginning.
 Only Lipizzaner horses, which are bred at the federal stud Piber in the Austrian province of Styria, are trained here.

 The Ringstrasse is basically the boulevard that surrounds Vienna’s historic center.
-The Votive Church, the City Hall, Europe’s largest theater (Burgtheater), the Austrian Parliament, the Vienna State Opera, to name a few are all on this area.
-Kids will enjoy riding the tram, we had the Vienna Pass and used the hop on and off buses to get around.
+The Votive Church, the City Hall, Europe’s largest theater (Burgtheater), the Austrian Parliament, the Vienna State Opera, to name a few are all in this area.
+Kids will enjoy riding the tram, we had the Vienna Pass and used the hop-on and off buses to get around.
 Our hotel was also located right on the Ringstrasse.

 St Stephen’s Cathedral

 St. Stephen’s Cathedral, also known as Stephansdom, started out as a parish church in the 12th century.
 Today, it is the home church for the Catholic archbishop in Vienna.
 The church was destroyed in World War II but was rebuilt in seven years, with worship services still held daily.